owainow/cardiff-serverless-days-workshop/README.md

 az sql db show-connection-string -s cardiff-serverless-days-db -n TodoDB -c ado.net
 ```

 You will then need to replace the `<username>` and `<password>` in the connection string with those for a user that can perform DDL (create/alter/drop) operations on the database.
-We will use the admin details that we created earlier.
+We will use the admin details that we created earlier at the point we created the database

-If you are following the tutorial names this will be cardiff-serverless & C@rdiffServerless2023
+If you are following the tutorial names this will be cardiffserverless & C@rdiffS3rv3rless2023.

 `AZURE_SQL_CONNECTION_STRING : Custom SQL connection string value`